CSCfi/csc-user-guide/docs/cloud/rahti2/rahti-what-is.md

 ## What is Rahti 2?

-!!! info "Prerequisites"
+!!! warning "Recommendations"

-    We strongly recommend that you look at the external documentation.

-    Before using Rahti, you need to familiarise yourself with containers.
+    Before using Rahti, we recommend that you familiarise yourself with containers.

     You can find more information by following this [link](ext_docs.md)